micolous/cfsprinter/README.md

 The following mapping backends are available:

  * google: Prints out a text-based map of directions from Google Maps AU.
+Google will try to replace location names in searches, which can be misleading, and sometimes entirely messes up directions including location names.
+This is the default option.
- * googlescreen: Prints out the graphical, non-printer-friendly map from Google Maps AU.
+ * googlescreen: Same as `google`, except with the graphical, non-printer-friendly map (like the one you normally see in your browser).

+Some other mapping options under investigation:

+ * bing: Supplies API, supplies website.
+It doesn't seem easy to generate printer-friendly maps from the site like I can with Google Maps.
+API requires access keys and registration.
+ * osm: Doesn't provide routers (will require running a route server).

+Mapping sites that are impossible:

+ * whereis: Provides no public (free) API, generates "shortlinks" (ie: it saves your searches into a database, and it is assigned an ID) and uses interesting referrer and Javascript tricks in order to generate printer-friendly pages.
+Sensis/Whereis data is used on Google Maps anyway (which is much more accessible), so not a great loss.
+ * yahoo: Doesn't provide navigation.

 ## Plugins ##